-- (i) when providing a single user of the library or similar facility with a single copy of a part of a work that has been made public (or the whole of a work that has been made public, if it is an individual work that has been printed in a periodical and a considerable period of time has elapsed since its publication; the same applies in paragraph (3)) in response to the user's request and for the purpose of the user's research or studies; - (ii) when necessary for the purpose of preserving library materials; - (iii) when providing a copy of a library material that is difficult to obtain through normal trade channels because it is out of print or for a similar reason (hereinafter referred to as a "rare or out-of-print material" in this Article), in response to a request from another library or similar facility. - (2) In addition to the cases set forth in the items of the preceding paragraph, if, either in order to prevent the loss, damage, or defacement of the original copy of a library material that the National Diet Library offers to the public, or in order to use a work that is associated with a rare or out-of-print material in an automatic public transmission (this includes making such a work available for transmission; the same applies in the following paragraph) pursuant to the provisions of the following paragraph, an electronic or magnetic record (meaning a record used in computer data processing that is created in an electronic format, magnetic format, or other format that cannot be perceived with the human senses alone; the same applies hereinafter) is created at the National Diet Library so that it can be offered for public use in place of the original, it is permissible for a person to record a work that is among the library materials of the National Diet Library onto a recording medium, to the extent considered necessary. - (3) The National Diet Library may transmit a work that is associated with a rare or out-of-print material via automatic public transmission using a copy of that work that it has recorded onto a recording medium pursuant to the preceding paragraph, if the purpose of the transmission is to present the work to the public in a library or similar facility, or in a similar foreign facility as designated by Cabinet Order.
-In such a case, the library or similar facility may, as part of its non-commercial undertakings, create a partial copy of a work that is being transmitted via automatic public transmission, in order to provide its users, upon request, with one such copy per person for use in their research or studies.
+- (4) A user of a specified library or similar facility who has received a work transmitted to the public pursuant to the provisions of paragraph (2) may reproduce the work to the extent that this is found to be necessary for using it for the purpose of their research or studies. - (5) Upon transmitting a work to the public pursuant to the provisions of paragraph (2), a person that establishes a specified library or similar facility provided for in paragraph (3) must pay the copyright owner of the work a reasonable amount of compensation. - (6) In addition to cases set forth in the items of paragraph (1), if, either in order to prevent the loss, damage, or defacement of the original copy of a library material that the National Diet Library offers to the public, or in order to use a work that is associated with a rare or out-of-print material in an automatic public transmission (this includes making such a work available for transmission; the same applies in this Article) pursuant to the provisions of the following paragraph or paragraph (8), an electronic or magnetic record is created at the National Diet Library so that it can be offered for public use in place of the original, it is permissible for a person to record a work that is among the library materials of the National Diet Library onto a recording medium, to the extent considered necessary. - (7) The National Diet Library may transmit a work that is associated with a rare or out-of-print material via automatic public transmission using a copy of that work that it has recorded onto a recording medium pursuant to the preceding paragraph, if the purpose of the transmission is to present the work to the public in a library or similar facility, or in a similar foreign facility as designated by Cabinet Order.
+In such a case, the library or similar facility may, as part of its non-commercial undertakings, undertake the following actions: - (i) preparing a copy of the work that has been transmitted via automatic public transmission and making the copy available in response to the request of a user of the library or similar facility and to the extent that this is found to be necessary for the user to use it personally; and - (ii) publicly communicating the work that has been transmitted via automatic public transmission, through a receiver (limited to when the library or similar facility undertakes the action without any fee (meaning anything of value received in exchange for making available or presenting a work, regardless of what it is called; the same applies in paragraph (9), item (ii) and Article 38) from a person to whom the work is to be communicated). - (8) If the following requirements are satisfied, the National Diet Library may transmit a work associated with a specified rare or out-of-print material via automatic public transmission (limited to such action undertaken by taking measures specified by Order of the Ministry of Education, Culture, Sports,